MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample5.md

 ![WEMInitialize](/images/tutorials/dataobjects/surfaces/DO12_01.png "WEMInitialize")

 #### Subdividing WEM edges
-As a next step, add and connect two modules `WEMSubdivide`, to further divide edges and surfaces.
+As a next step, add and connect two modules `WEMSubdivide` to further divide edges and surfaces.
 With this step we increase the node density to have an accurate distance measurement.

 ![WEMSubdivide](/images/tutorials/dataobjects/surfaces/DO12_02.png "WEMSubdivide")